 Step 4.
 Convert Spotify Music to MP3

 After finishing all the settings, you can click the "Convert Now" button to start the conversion.
-Tunefab will automatically convert all Spotify music for you quickly.
-You can view it under the "Local Library" tab when it's done.
+Tunefab will automatically convert all Spotify songs for you quickly.
+Once complete, you can view them under the "Local Library" tab, ready to be used in any video editor.

-Part 2: Add Spotify Music to Video on Windows/Mac/Android/iPhone
+Option 1: Add Music to Video from Spotify on Windows/Mac

 Import Spotify Music to Video on Windows with Clipchamp

 Clipchamp is a user-friendly video editing software designed for Windows users.
 This tool is available as an in-built option in Windows 11, and devices with Windows 10 and below will need to download and use it on their own.
 Clipchamp provides features such as video trimming, compression, and effects, alongside audio editing capabilities.
-This makes it an excellent choice for users looking to enhance their videos with background music from sources like Spotify, once the music has been converted to a compatible format.
+This makes it an excellent choice for users looking to edit Spotify songs for video projects, once the music has been converted to a compatible format.

 Step 1.
 Open Clipchamp and create a new project.